"In the year that I spent at Goldsmiths, I had a wonderful opportunity to meet and exchange ideas with people from all over the world."

 It provides a critical exploration of the history and practice of branding, from developments in markets, consumer culture and intellectual property law to current uses of brands and branding in commercial organisations, charities and the public sector.
 Students are assessed via an essay of 5000-6000 words.

 |MC71078B||The Emancipation of the Senses: Film, Aesthetics, and the Avant-Garde||30 CATs|

-This course traces the changes in perception brought with modernity as they were written about and addressed through filmmaking when film was recognised as a new art form in the 1920-30s by theorists such as Jean Epstein, Siegfried Kracauer, Béla Balázs, Sergei Eisenstein, and Walter Benjamin.
+This module traces the changes in perception brought with modernity as they were written about and addressed through filmmaking when film was recognised as a new art form in the 1920-30s by theorists such as Jean Epstein, Siegfried Kracauer, Béla Balázs, Sergei Eisenstein, and Walter Benjamin.

 The newness of film at its inception forced thinkers to ask what the form was, not what its representations mean.
 This question, and its subsequent literature, is once again relevant, as we face new media formats.
 Avant-Garde here refers as much to literature as it does to film, thus texts come from a range of authors whose thinking falls outside disciplinary boundaries.